uasoft-indonesia/badaso/README.md

 ### Badaso features

-- **Advanced CRUD generator** - Build your application faster and be more productive !
+- **Advanced CRUD generator** - Build your application faster and be more productive
-- **API generator** - Integrate your application (mobile, desktop even IoT) more faster !
+- **API generator** - Integrate your application (mobile, desktop even IoT) more faster
-- **User management** - Manage your application user out of the box !
+- **User management** - Manage your application user
-- **Role management** - Your application user can has different role out of the box !
+- **Role management** - Your application user can has different role
-- **Permission management** - Each of role has different access permission !
+- **Permission management** - Each of role has different access permission
-- **Menu management** - Manage your application menu so easy and faster !
+- **Menu management** - Manage your application menu so easy and faster
-- **Database migration management** - Handle your database migration direct on application !
+- **Database migration management** - Handle your database migration via application
-- **Activity logging** - Keep your system safe, know who makes the trouble !
+- **Activity logging** - Keep your system safe, know who makes the trouble
-- **Log UI viewer** - Don't need open your server to check the log, stay on your application !
+- **Log UI viewer** - Don't need open your server to check the log, stay on your application
-- **Daily database backup** - Keep your valuable database safety !
+- **Daily database backup** - Keep your valuable database safety
-- **Media manager** - MAnager your media on local, even on cloud direct on your application !
+- **Media manager** - Manage your local & cloud media via application
 - Many more !

 ## Live demo